Bingi-Man/LLM-Tweaks/README.md

             print(f"Number of parameters: {model.num_parameters()}")
             ```

-        *   **Practical Example (llama.cpp with GGUF):**
+**Practical Example (llama.cpp with GGUF):**

-            ```bash
+            ```
 # 1. Download llama.cpp
+            ```
             git clone https://github.com/ggerganov/llama.cpp
             cd llama.cpp
+            ```

 # 2. Build llama.cpp (ensure you have a C++ compiler and CMake)
+            ```
             make
             # If you have a GPU, add the following flags (adjust for your CUDA version):
             # make LLAMA_CUDA=1 CUDA_DIR=/usr/local/cuda
+            ```

 # 3. Download a GGUF model (e.g., TinyLlama-1.1B-Chat-v1.0-Q4_K_M)
+            ```
             # (Find a GGUF model on the Hugging Face Hub)
             # Example:
             mkdir -p models
             # wget https://huggingface.co/TheBloke/TinyLlama-1.1B-Chat-v1.0-GGUF/resolve/main/tinyllama-1.1b-chat-v1.0.Q4_K_M.gguf -O models/tinyllama-1.1b-chat-v1.0.Q4_K_M.gguf
+            ```

 # 4. Run inference
+            ```
             ./main -m models/tinyllama-1.1b-chat-v1.0.Q4_K_M.gguf -n 100 -p "Write a short story about a robot..." -t 8 -ngl 20
             # Adjust -ngl based on your GPU VRAM.  -t is threads.
             ```

-        *   **Explanation:**
+**Explanation:**

             *   `-m`: Path to the GGUF model.
             *   `-n`: Number of tokens to generate.
             *   `-p`: Prompt.
             *   `-t`: Number of threads (adjust to your CPU's core count).
             *   `-ngl`: Number of layers to offload to the GPU (adjust based on VRAM).

-        *   **Adjust `-ngl`:** Emphasize the importance of adjusting `-ngl` based on your GPU's VRAM.
+**Adjust `-ngl`:** Emphasize the importance of adjusting `-ngl` based on your GPU's VRAM.
 Start with a low value (e.g., 20) and increase it until you run out of memory.

-        *   **Group Size:** In GPTQ, the `group_size` parameter controls how the weights are quantized in groups.
+**Group Size:** In GPTQ, the `group_size` parameter controls how the weights are quantized in groups.
 Smaller group sizes can lead to better accuracy but may increase quantization time.

-        *   **Bitsandbytes:** While bitsandbytes is easy to integrate with Transformers, it can sometimes be less performant than GPTQ or llama.cpp, especially on resource-constrained systems.
+**Bitsandbytes:** While bitsandbytes is easy to integrate with Transformers, it can sometimes be less performant than GPTQ or llama.cpp, especially on resource-constrained systems.
 It's still a good option for experimentation and for models that don't have pre-quantized GPTQ or GGUF versions.

-        *   **Mixed-Precision:**
+**Mixed-Precision:**
             *   **GPTQ:** Mixed-precision is often handled automatically by the GPTQ library.
             *   **llama.cpp:** Mixed-precision is often handled automatically by the GGUF model.
             *   **Transformers/bitsandbytes:** Use `torch.float16` or `torch.bfloat16` for model loading and operations.

-            ```python
             model_4bit = AutoModelForCausalLM.from_pretrained(model_id, device_map='auto', load_in_4bit=True, torch_dtype=torch.float16)
               ```

 b.  **Model Selection: Choosing Smaller, Efficient Models**

-        *   **Concept:** Choosing a smaller, more efficient model is a fundamental optimization.
+**Concept:** Choosing a smaller, more efficient model is a fundamental optimization.

-        *   **Strategies:**
+**Strategies:**

             *   Smaller Parameter Models: 1B-7B models (e.g., TinyLlama, smaller Llama variants).
             *   Distilled/Optimized Models: Models specifically trained for efficiency.
             *   Tokenizer Efficiency: Consider models with efficient tokenizers (e.g., SentencePiece).

-        *   **Action:** Explore the Hugging Face Hub.
+**Action:** Explore the Hugging Face Hub.

-        *   **Specific Model Recommendations:**
+**Specific Model Recommendations:**

             *   TinyLlama-1.1B-Chat-v1.0: A great starting point.
 Look for GPTQ or GGUF quantized versions.
 [Link to Hugging Face Hub](https://huggingface.co/TheBloke/TinyLlama-1.1B-Chat-v1.0-GPTQ)
             *   Smaller Llama 2 variants (e.g., 7B): Quantized versions can often run well.
 [Link to Hugging Face Hub](https://huggingface.co/models?search=llama+2)
             *   Distilled models: Models specifically trained for efficiency (search the Hugging Face Hub).

 c.  **Offloading to System RAM/NVMe**

-        *   **Concept:** When the GPU's VRAM is insufficient, offload some model layers to system RAM or the NVMe drive.
+**Concept:** When the GPU's VRAM is insufficient, offload some model layers to system RAM or the NVMe drive.
 This trades off some speed for the ability to run larger models.

-        *   **Implementation:** Frameworks like `accelerate` from Hugging Face, and libraries such as `torch.distributed.offload` in recent versions of PyTorch, allow for offloading layers.
+**Implementation:** Frameworks like `accelerate` from Hugging Face, and libraries such as `torch.distributed.offload` in recent versions of PyTorch, allow for offloading layers.
 The NVMe drive, due to its speed, is preferable to HDD for offloading.

-        *   **Considerations:** The speed of your RAM and NVMe drive will directly impact performance.
+**Considerations:** The speed of your RAM and NVMe drive will directly impact performance.
 Monitor I/O performance with `iostat` to ensure the NVMe is not becoming a bottleneck.

-        *   **Advanced CPU Offloading and Hybrid Execution:**
+**Advanced CPU Offloading and Hybrid Execution:**
             *   Intelligent Layer Offloading: Dynamically offload layers based on real-time VRAM usage, potentially moving layers between GPU and CPU/RAM as needed.
             *   Asynchronous Offloading and Pipelining: Ensure offloading is asynchronous and pipelined with GPU computation to minimize performance stalls.
             *   NUMA-Aware Offloading: Optimize offloading by considering NUMA architecture, offloading data to the NUMA node closest to the CPU cores handling those computations.

 d.  **Memory Mapping and Shared Memory:**

-        *   **Concept:** Loading model parts on demand and sharing memory between processes.
+**Concept:** Loading model parts on demand and sharing memory between processes.

-        *   **Requires:** Careful management and can introduce I/O overhead.
+**Requires:** Careful management and can introduce I/O overhead.

-        *   **mmap:** mmap allows mapping a file (containing the LLM weights) directly into the process's address space.
+**mmap:** mmap allows mapping a file (containing the LLM weights) directly into the process's address space.
 This avoids loading the entire model into RAM at once; pages are loaded only when needed.
 This significantly reduces the initial memory footprint.
 However, excessive page faults (when a requested page is not in RAM and must be fetched from disk) can severely impact performance.
 Monitor I/O using `iostat -x 1`.
 A high `%iowait` (consistently above 30-40%, for example) indicates excessive paging, suggesting mmap is not beneficial in your specific case.
 If this occurs, consider alternative strategies like model quantization (discussed later) or carefully selecting a smaller model.
 For detailed information, consult the mmap manual page: `man 2 mmap`.
 Consider using tools like `perf` to profile the application and identify the specific areas contributing to high I/O.

 e.  **Gradient/Activation Checkpointing:**

-        *   **Concept:** This technique is primarily used during training, not inference.
+**Concept:** This technique is primarily used during training, not inference.
 It trades memory for computation.
 Instead of storing all activations or gradients during the forward and backward passes, they are recomputed when needed.
 This drastically reduces memory usage but increases training time.
 The optimal checkpointing strategy depends on the balance between available memory and computational resources.
 PyTorch offers built-in support: [PyTorch Gradient Checkpointing](https://pytorch.org/docs/stable/checkpoint.html).
 Experimentation with different checkpointing intervals is crucial to find the optimal trade-off.

 f.  **Paged Attention:**

-        *   **Concept:** Advanced memory management for long contexts.
+**Concept:** Advanced memory management for long contexts.

-        *   **Implementation:** (If applicable to your framework - this is a general concept)
+**Implementation:** (If applicable to your framework - this is a general concept)

-            ```python
+            ```
             # Example (Conceptual - check your framework's documentation)
             from transformers import AutoModelForCausalLM, AutoTokenizer
             from accelerate import init_empty_weights, load_checkpoint_and_dispatch